-There are two primary reasons for concentrating on the historical experience of this geographic area.
-The first reason is significant regional variation in the intensity of the Black Death.
+There are two primary reasons for concentrating on this geographic area.
+The first is significant regional variation in the Black Death's intensity.
 Much of Germany's southwest and parts of the north were subject to devastating outbreaks while many towns and settlements in the easternmost parts were relatively unaffected.

-The second reason is Germany's historically high level of political decentralization.
-Unlike Britain and France, Germany remained politically fragmented for centuries, allowing for local political traditions to persist over extensive time periods (Blanning, 2012; Frost, 2012; Wilson, 2002).
-In fact, Germany remained split into hundreds of principalities, city-states, kingdoms, and Church possessions.

-The combination of (1) significant variation in plague intensity and (2) the absence of a strong central state makes Germany the ideal case for studying the pandemic's long-term effects.
-While in other countries a central state was able to supplant local institutions, in Germany local traditions had ample space to survive throughout the period we examine.
+The second reason is Germany's historically high level of political decentralization, allowing local traditions to persist over extensive time periods (Blanning, 2012; Frost, 2012; Wilson, 2002).
+In fact, Germany remained split into hundreds of principalities, city-states, kingdoms, and other administrative units.
+This combination makes Germany the ideal case for studying the pandemic's long-term effects.
+While in other countries, such as France and Britain, a central state was able to supplant local institutions, in Germany local political traditions had ample space to survive until the late 19th century.